Inman

 In addition, besides consumer choice, agents (who are also consumers) have had little to no choice with regard to many aspects of running their own business.

 We have been mired in the red tape of crazy rules and requirements that we never questioned.
-From the day we activate our license and begin practicing real estate, we are told certain things are mandatory, such as having to join multiple Realtor associations that include your local, state and National Association of Realtors.
+From the day we activate our licenses and begin practicing real estate, we are told certain things are mandatory, such as having to join multiple Realtor associations that include your local, state and National Association of Realtors.
 In addition, for the most part, you had to be a member of these associations to be able to pay for access to MLS.

 Again, we complied, not really knowing anything about how these organizations were run or what was really going on behind the scenes.
 And for agents who wished to challenge the status quo?
 Finding out how to access the necessary forms and other related tools was not easy or cost-effective.

 As a result, lawsuits have been filed, and brokerages and industry thought leaders are weighing in.
 A lawsuit was just filed by Maurice Muhammad of Progressive Realty against NAR, the Pennsylvania Association of Realtors and the Greater Lehigh Valley Association of Realtors for creating a monopolistic system that forces membership to these organizations.
-Darryl Davis, a national speaker and trainer has also weighed in on the danger of a mandatory NAR membership requirement as it relates to antitrust.

 2. In NAR we (don’t) trust